sshushliapin/Sitecore.FakeDb/README.md

 initialization keeping focus on the minimal test data rather than comprehensive content tree representation.

+FakeDb substitutes real Sitecore providers with fake "in-memory" providers to avoid calls to database or configuration.
+The providers does not replicate real Sitecore behavior but used mainly as stubs with minimal logic.
+They can be replaced with mocks in unit tests using provider switchers.

 Sitecore FakeDb does not set goal to run entire Sitecore instance in-memory.
 It is a unit testing framework which is not supposed to be used for integration testing.

-FakeDb substitutes real Sitecore providers with fake "in-memory" providers to avoid calls to databases or configuration.
-The fake providers does not replicate the real providers behavior.
-Its used as stubs with minimal logic and can be replaced by mocks in unit tests using special provider switchers.

 ## Contents
 - [Installation](#installation)